285 acres in Chatham County

 About White Pines Nature Preserve

 Want to give an out-of-state visitor a sense of North Carolina Piedmont’s biological diversity?
 Take them to White Pines Nature Preserve and enjoy the property as you meander the 5.8 miles of trail on the property.

 The 285-acre White Pines Nature Preserve was conserved because of its namesake, a tree more commonly found in higher, cooler climates.
 Curiously, the white pine (Pinus strobus) was once common here — more than 10,000 years ago during the last ice age.
 As the climate warmed, the white pine and other cool-weather species (spruce, fir, and hemlock) retreated from all but a few isolated pockets of the Piedmont, where conditions created a cooler microclimate.
-At White Pines, those conditions include cooler, north-facing bluffs and the cooling influence of the Rocky and Deep Rivers, which respectively form the preserve’s north and west boundaries.
+At White Pines, those conditions include cooler, north-facing bluffs and the cooling influence of the Rocky and Deep Rivers, which respectively form the preserve’s north and east boundaries.
 Temperatures here can be as much as ten degrees cooler than in downtown Pittsboro just eight miles north, making it a great summer hiking destination.